Merovex/Merovex/README.md

 * ![badge](https://img.shields.io/badge/status-Waiting-DarkOrange.svg) This project waits for a dependency to complete
 * ![badge](https://img.shields.io/badge/status-Progressing-ForestGreen.svg) This project is working as expected
 * ![badge](https://img.shields.io/badge/status-Pending-RosyBrown.svg) This project is not moving, but it doesn't matter.

-## Toolchain

-This is where I talk about the toolchain I use to go from ideation to distribution as a former developer.
-I'll link to articles as they come.

 ## Seinfeld Productivity - Don't Break the Chain